Preparing MacBooks for State Testing

 Pearson TestNav is the program used for state testing.

-To begin, let's make sure you have TestNav on your device.
+To begin, let's make sure you have TestNav on your device and then test that it opens

 STEP 1: Look on your dock at the bottom of your screen.
-If you see the TestNav app in your dock (like in the image below), please click HERE.
+If you see the TestNav app in your dock (like in the image below) please click it to open TestNav and if no errors show, please skip ahead to the "Disable Siri" section of this guide.

 STEP 2: If you do not see TestNav in your dock, please look in your Applications folder.